hliu23/research/README.md

 	- CD errors out in the code
 - 15 runs because: required for some benchmarks (Havlak?), now need to be consistent across benchmarks?
 - all releases numbers from website, exe downloaded long ago
-- removed all python3 versions before 3.7, as well as all python2 versions because known incompatible with code
+- removed all python3 versions before 3.7, as well as all python2 versions from releases.txt because known incompatible with code
 - remove installed versions from apps and programs
 - prepared release.txt and env.conf, plugged in computer, cleared old data, restart
 - installed python 3.6.8 to avoid collusion (w/o/ test suite or IDLE, add to path selected)
+- no interference except checking on progress

 ### Data to present
 - programming languages selected and basic characteristics? websites